gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 It uses jupyter noteboooks and each stage of the pipeline can be run stand-alone or as part of work flow controlled by a "master notebook" that uses papermill.

 The choice of notebook list determines what pipeline will be executed.
-If specific output data structures already exist based on previous runs the "master notebook" will recognize the data structures that already exist and only run what is needed to complete the new analyses.
+If specific output data structures already exist based on previous runs of the pipeline the "master notebook" will recognize those data structures and only run what is needed to complete the new analyses.
 This saves lots of time and allows to efficiently explore the data.

 The design of this behavioral task for mice was inspired by operant conditioning behavioral tasks.
 In such tasks, animals are required to make their “next” choice based on their “previous” actions and the corresponding outcomes of that action.
 For more details about the behavioral task see